dirigeants/klasa/guides/Step By Step Guide/CreatingRoleCommand.md

 ## Making A Custom Error Response

 One of the best things about Klasa is that it is extremely flexible and customizable.
-However, there was one part of the command so far, that we were unable to customize.
+However, there was one part of the command so far, that we have not customized yet.
 When you don't provide a `role` the response was always the same and we never coded that part.
 Klasa automatically handles it when a required argument in our usage was not provided by the user.
-Fear not, Klasa is so amazing that we can even customize this response.
+Fear not, Klasa is so amazing that we can even customize this response if we want.

 Right under the `super` but inside the `constructor` we can create as many `customizeResponses` as we wish.